MartinBies/MartinBies.github.io/_pages/research.md

 ### Software

-Here I focus on toric geometry, as this is accessible to computers.
-In collaboration with Mohamed Barakt on the homalg_project I have learned that the category of coherent sheaves can be modelled in the computer by the category of so-called finitely-presented graded modules.
+Toric geometry is easily accessible to computers.
+As shown in [*Gabriel morphisms and the computability of Serre quotients with applications to coherent sheaves*](https://arxiv.org/abs/1409.2028), one can then utilise the category of finitely-presented graded S-modules (S being the Cox ring of the toric variety of interest) to model coherent sheaves in the computer.
+Therefore, I have collaborated on both the

-Based on this, I have collaborated on the CAP_project (categories, algorithms and programming) and have implemented the following packages, to model coherent sheaves in the computer:
+[*homalg_project*](http://homalg-project.github.io/) and the [*CAP_project*](https://homalg-project.github.io/CAP_project/) and have written the following four packages, which can be used to model the category of finitely-presented graded S-modules in the computer:

 * package 1
 * package 2